LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 ---------------------------------------------

 Only the merit awards discussed above are administered by the Computer Science Department.
+The GPD is not going to be of any help on other aid.
-General information about other financial aid is at http://www.luc.edu/finaid/.
+Instead, general information about other financial aid is at http://www.luc.edu/finaid/.
-Remember :ref:`FAFSA`.
+Domestic students should also remember :ref:`FAFSA`.